cwqt/site/posts/2025-10-24-the-union-building-gives-me-the-creeps.md

 ~30-40% of a monthly income, bills included - not too bad all considered in the present day.
-The building itself is owned by Vita Group, self-proclaimed "urban development regeneration specialist" and "fully vertically-integrated developer, seller and operator of property investment products" - [whose revenue & EBITDA in 2024](https://find-and-update.company-information.service.gov.uk/company/11963176/filing-history/MzQ4MjM0MjkwOGFkaXF6a2N4/document?format=pdf&download=0) stood at £254.2m and £62.5m respectively.
+The building itself is owned by Vita Group, self-proclaimed "urban development regeneration specialist" and "fully vertically-integrated developer, seller and operator of property investment products" [whose revenue & EBITDA in 2024](https://find-and-update.company-information.service.gov.uk/company/11963176/filing-history/MzQ4MjM0MjkwOGFkaXF6a2N4/document?format=pdf&download=0) stood at £254.2m and £62.5m respectively.

-So what about it? it's just a business, why do you care?.
+So what about it? it's just a business, why do I care?.
 The issue I take is that the U+NION's brands marketed community aspect is fake as fuck - a pre-packaged sense of authentic urban community cooked up in a boardroom.
 Togetherness as a service.
 As a tenant, upon admission you're to take some sort of test and then algortithmically matched with the people who you're to live with - ever so helpfully replacing the messiness that comes with organically creating social relationships.
 Imagine meeting your neighbours: "Hello, the algorithm has placed us in close proximity due to the overlap of our personality metrics and interests!
 So lovely to make your acquaintance!" - all in the name of high tenant retention!
 U+NION needs the people that live there to form connections as lonely & isolated tenants are more likely to leave.

 There's a structural reality here that this is a corporation mediating young peoples social lives, and their friendships serve as a value add to